rk0cc/collection_change_notifier/README.md

 This package implemented Dart's collection object with ChangeNotifier that it updated when collection item changed.

-## Warning: Untested

-This repositry is newly created without testing.
-As development stage, it is excepted serval error thrown.

 ## Purpose

 Flutter provides `ChangeNotifier` for handling update when mutable object's property changed and make widget rebuild (`provider` package).